2. Choosing the right business structure

 Once you are trading, you will be required to submit full statutory accounts and a company tax return to HMRC each year, as well as making monthly or quarterly payments of employees' income tax (PAYE) and NICs.

 You will also have to file statutory accounts and an annual return to Companies House, although small and medium-sized companies (with a turnover of less than £5.6m) can submit an abbreviated version.
-Here is a handy checklist to help you keep on top of your tax and accounts.

 Before you can start trading, you need to officially register your limited company, decide on the company officers and choose a name for your business.
 Then, once you've filed the correct documents with Companies House, you are ready to go.
 If this sounds like the right move for you, read our step-by-step guide to setting up a limited company.